PRIYANKA10112005/Norm-of-a-matrix/README.md

 '''
 Program to find 2-norm of a matrix.
-Developed by: HIRUTHIK SUDHAKAR
+Developed by: Priyanka P
-RegisterNumber: 212223240054
+RegisterNumber: 212224230212
 '''
 import numpy as np
 import numpy as np